My French recipes chapter has yet again gotten a little prettier.

 For The Crepes Suzette Sauce

-Now that are some awesome looking crepes right there!
+Now that are some awesome looking thin crepes right there!

-In fancy French restaurants waiters prepare the sauce for crepes suzette table side.
+In fancy French restaurants waiters prepare the sauce for this crepes suzette recipe table side.
 It looks spectacular because usually the sauce is set on fire to burn off the alcohol of the Grand Marnier.
-If I would do that, I’d most definitely end up with no eyebrows.
+However if I would do that, I would most definitely end up with no eyebrows.

 So I like to keep it simple.